Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 317-232-2385

-However, according to a Wall Street Journal article, Indiana's Insurance Department is kept deliberately powerless to actually do anything about insurance problems and complaints, so the above link is provided with a very large grain of salt.
+However, according to published accounts, Indiana's Insurance Department is kept deliberately powerless to actually do anything about insurance problems and complaints, so the above link is provided with a very large grain of salt.

 Iowa